socketry/async-rspec/README.md

 end
 ```

+In some cases, the Ruby garbage collector will close IOs.
+In the above case, it's possible to just writing `IO.pipe` will not leak, as Ruby will garbage collect the resulting IOs immediately.
+It's still incorrect to not correctly close IOs, so don't depend on this behaviour.

 ### Reactor

 Many specs need to run within a reactor.
 A shared context is provided which includes all the relevant bits, including the above leaks checks.